-Graduate Student Researchers are paid according to the GSR Compensation Plan for the Earth and Planetary Sciences Graduate Program.
-All GSRs are paid at 50% time over the academic year, and up to 100% time over the summer.
-Master's students and pre-candidacy Ph.D. students are hired at Step 2 rate and all post-candidacy Ph.D. students are hired at Step 4 on the GSR salary scales.
+Graduate Student Researchers are paid according to the salary scales and associated experience increases.
+All GSRs in the Earth and Planetary Sciences Graduate Program are paid at 50% time over the academic year, and up to 100% time over the summer.